I Speak these words softly for those who hear hard.

 but it isn't that simple.
 Excuse this brief rant.

-Hogs and masked bandits can destroy every plant!
+Hogs and masked bandits will destroy every plant!

 So, rather than complain, or get all intense,